7 of the most brilliant, bonkers Premier League night games

 Two decades before Tottenham were hit for six at the Etihad, they travelled to Bramall Lane in the Premier League’s maiden campaign.

-Sheffield United were fighting to avoid relegation, and to make matters worse their north London opponents were in fine form, having won their previous five league games thanks largely to the scintillating form of Teddy Sheringham who'd netted nine times in that run.
+Sheffield United were fighting to avoid relegation and to make matters worse their North London opponents were in fine form.
+They’d won their previous five league games, thanks largely to the scintillating form of Teddy Sheringham who'd netted nine times in that run.

 The 1998/99 season started well for both sides, who went into this London derby unbeaten.
 The Hammers raced into a three-goal lead after only 27 minutes thanks to goals from ex-Arsenal team-mates John Hartson and Ian Wright (two).
 The former would go on to sign for the Dons in January for £7.5 million, becoming their most expensive player ever.